uc-msft/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 <h3>Memory</h3>

 Storage Nodes in a distributed processing system need a nominal amount of memory, and the processing nodes in the framework (Spark) included with SQL Server BDC need more.
-Both Linux and Windows suport large amounts of memory (most often as much as the system can hold) natively, and no special configuration for memory is needed.
+Both Linux and Windows support large amounts of memory (most often as much as the system can hold) natively, and no special configuration for memory is needed.

 Modern operating systems use a temporary area on storage to act as memory for light caching and also as being able to extend RAM memory.
 This should be avoided at all costs in both Windows and Linux.